-- 1. A student taking two years of the same language with grades "DD" and "CC" meets the requirement because the "CC" in the more advanced course validates the "DD" in the first level course. - 2.
+- 1. A student who completed two years of the same language with grades "DD" and "CC" meets the requirement because the "CC" in the more advanced course validates the "DD" in the first level course. - 2.
 Two years of the same language with grades "DD" and "DC" meets the requirement because the "D's" are validated by the grade in the most advanced class. - 3.
-Two years of the same language with grades "CC" and "DD" does NOT meet the requirement because the "D" grade is in the most advanced course.
+Two years of the same language with grades "CC" and "DD" does NOT meet the requirement because the "D" grade is in the most advanced course. - 4.
+A student who completed three years of the same language with grades "CD", "DD" and "C-/D" meets the requirement because the "C-" in the more advanced course validates the "CD", "DD" in levels one and two

-10.6.2f Repeating Courses with "D" or "F" Grades
+10.6.3f Repeating Courses with "D" or "F" Grades

-A student may clear "D" and "F" grades by repeating the course(s) in which the "D" or "F" grades were received.
+A student may have cleared "D" and "F" grades by repeating the course(s) in which the "D" or "F" grades were received.

-Example: If a student repeats Spanish level 1 because of "D" grades and then gets a "C-" or better, it counts as one year completed.
-However, the student will still need to take an additional year (Spanish level 2) to meet the requirement.
+Example: If a student repeated Spanish level 2 because of "D" grades and then earned a "C-" or better, it counts as the second year/level completed.